-- (a) Leaving the start before the previous competitor has touched the wall/edge (DQ41). - (b) The fourth competitor touching the rescue tube harness, line or any part of the rescue tube before the third competitor touches the turn wall/edge (DQ44). - (c) The competitor clipping the rescue tube into the ring (DQ45). - (d) The victim holding the rescue tube by the rope (DQ46). - (e) The victim helping with arm movements, or not holding the rescue tube and/or clip with both hands (DQ47). - (f) The victim not holding or losing the rescue tube after passing the 10 m line (DQ48). - (g) The fourth competitor towing the victim without the line of the rescue tube fully extended beyond the 10 m line (DQ49). - (h) One competitor completing two or more legs of the event (excludes third competitor acting as victim) (DQ40). - (i) Failure to touch the finish wall/edge (DQ15). - (j) A competitor re-entering the water after completing his or her leg of the relay (DQ50).
+- A. Leaving the starting block/releasing contact with the turning wall/edge/starting block before the previous competitor has touched the wall/edge (DQ40). - B. The competitor clipping the rescue tube into the ring (DQ44). - C. The victim holding the rescue tube by the rope (DQ45). - D. The victim helping with arm movements, or not holding the rescue tube and/or clip with both hands (DQ46). - E. The victim not holding or losing the rescue tube after passing the 10m line (DQ47). - F. The fourth competitor towing the victim without the line of the rescue tube fully extended beyond the 10m line (DQ48). - G. One competitor completing two or more legs of the event (excludes third competitor acting as victim) (DQ39). - H. Failure to touch the finish wall/edge (DQ15). - I. A competitor re-entering the water after completing their leg of the relay (DQ49).

-3.17 POOL LIFESAVER RELAY (4 x 50 m)
+18. POOL LIFESAVER RELAY (4 X 50M)

-FIGURE 11: POOL LIFESAVER RELAY (4 X 50 M)
+FIGURE 12: POOL LIFESAVER RELAY (4 X 50M).